ivanhofer/typesafe-i18n/README.md

 #### custom types

-If you want to pass arguments with your own types to the translation function, you need to tell langauge how these types look like.
-In order to do this, you need to create an export with the exact name of tht type inside this file.
+If you want to pass arguments with your own types to the translation function, you need to tell `typesafe-i18n` how these types look like.
+In order to do this, you need to create an export with the exact name of that type inside this file.

 If you have a translation with e.g. the type `Sum`,